anagparedes/BankTechAccountSavings/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/anagparedes/BankTechAccountSavings.git` **Recommendation: Use Visual Studio IDE if you are not familiar with this**
+1. Clone the repository: `git clone https://github.com/anagparedes/BankTechAccountSavings.git`

+**Recommendation: Use Visual Studio IDE if you are not familiar using Code Editors**

+Using your preferred code editor:

 2. On the Terminal, navigate to the project folder: